 Would working for Google or Facebook be a tester’s utopia?
 I doubt it.
 Even the creator of Selenium WebDriver, Simon Stewart (who, by the way, has worked for both companies) seems to have experienced this.

 During his keynote at Selenium Conference in Austin, he asked for a show of hands of how many testers felt like they were considered valuable by their organization.
 As you can probably guess, almost no one raised his or her hands.

 Do You Feel Appreciated for being a Professional Tester?

 He went on to ask, “Who here is a professional tester?
 Who here feels appreciated for being a professional tester?
 How often have you walked onto a project and everyone on the team got excited and jumped up and down saying how happy they are to have you there?
-Of course they probably thanked you for saving them, right?
-Because they had no idea how their code works and were hoping you could help them make it better?”
+Of course, they probably thanked you for saving them, right?
+Because they had no idea how their code works and was hoping you could help them make it better?”

 LOL – right.
 Never.